 🔸Closing one side of the nostril, draw in the breath deeply from the other side.

-🔹Raise your neck slightly and bring it forward, and slowly bring your chin down to the chest, keeping it pressed.
+🔹Raise your neck slightly and bring it forward.
+Then slowly bring your chin down to the chest, keeping it pressed.

 In this way you lock the wind and food pipe with which neither the air passes in or out

-🔸FURTHERMORE it does not allow the saliva to flow in; meaning you completely block the inward flow from the mouth and the nose.
-In this way you are able to hold your locked breath until you don’t open the lock.
+🔸FURTHERMORE, it does not allow the saliva to flow in; meaning you completely block the inward flow from the mouth and the nose.
+In this way, you can hold your locked breath until you don’t open the lock.
 This is known as Jalandhar Bandh.

 🔹Please note that just by bringing the chin down to the chest, one does not perform a Jalandhar Bandh, one has to feel that even the inner tubes and passages in the neck and throat are locked.

-The main benefit gained by this bandha is that all the glands present in the neck and throat area, such as the Thyroid Gland, the Parathyroid Gland, tonsils and the salivary glands are strengthened and nourished🤩
+The main benefit gained by this bandha is that all the glands present in the neck and throat areas, such as the Thyroid Gland, the Parathyroid Gland, tonsils, and the salivary glands are strengthened and nourished🤩